 - The language semantics can only be altered by global configuration parameters that can pose complications during deployment.

 Perl is a mature, stable, and highly feature-rich programming language.
 It is an excellent choice for scripting and processing large projects.
 Also, it is backed by a wide community of developers.
-It runs successfully over a hundred platforms!
+It runs successfully on over a hundred platforms!

 - Excellent file manipulation.